Cylindrical model structures: Acknowledgements

-\begin{section}{Covering homotopy extension property} We introduce the covering homotopy extension property with respect to a cylinder $\cylinder$ in a formal category $\cl{A}$ and an arrow $j$ of $\cl{A}$.
+\begin{chapter}{Covering homotopy extension property} We introduce the covering homotopy extension property with respect to a cylinder $\cylinder$ in a formal category $\cl{A}$, and to an arrow $j$ of $\cl{A}$.

 Suppose that $\cylinder$ is equipped with a contraction structure $p$.
 Let $\cocylinder$ be a co-cylinder in $\cl{A}$ equipped with a contraction structure $c$.
-Suppose that $\cylinder$ is left adjoint to $\cocylinder$ and that the adjunction between $\cyl$ and $\cocyl$ is compatible with $p$ and $c$.

-If an arrow $f$ of $\cl{A}$ has the covering homotopy extension property with respect to $\cylinder$ and $j$, and if $f$ is moreover a strong deformation retraction with respect to $\cocylinder$, we demonstrate that $f$ has the right lifting property with respect to $j$.
-This will be vital to us in \ref{LiftingAxiomsSection}.
+Suppose that $\cylinder$ is left adjoint to $\cocylinder$, and that the adjunction between $\cyl$ and $\cocyl$ is compatible with $p$ and $c$.
+If an arrow $f$ of $\cl{A}$ has the covering homotopy extension property with respect to $\cylinder$ and $j$, and if $f$ is, moreover, a strong deformation retraction with respect to $\cocylinder$, we prove that $f$ has the right lifting property with respect to $j$.
+This will be vital to us in \ref{LiftingAxiomsChapter}.

-The significance of the covering homotopy extension property for lifting goes back to the proof of Theorem 9 of the paper \cite{StromNoteOnCofibrationsII} of Str{\o}m.
-The idea is pursued in \S{6} of the paper \cite{HastingsFibrationsOfCompactlyGeneratedSpaces} of Hastings.
-The argument given in these two papers adapts directly to the proof in an abstract setting which we present here, as was already observed by Hastings.
-A proof in abstract homotopy theory is given towards the end of \S{3} of Chapter II of the book \cite{KampsPorterAbstractHomotopyAndSimpleHomotopyTheory} of Kamps and Porter.
+That the covering homotopy extension property could imply a right lifting property goes back to the proof of Theorem 9 in the paper \cite{StromNoteOnCofibrationsII} of Str{\o}m, and was explored in \S{6} of the paper \cite{HastingsFibrationsOfCompactlyGeneratedSpaces} of Hastings.
+Our proof is abstracted from these two papers.
+Already in \cite{HastingsFibrationsOfCompactlyGeneratedSpaces}, Hastings observed that an abstraction of this kind should be possible.
+A proof in an abstract setting is also given towards the end of \S{3} of Chapter II of the book \cite{KampsPorterAbstractHomotopyAndSimpleHomotopyTheory} of Kamps and Porter.

-In the category of topological spaces Str{\o}m proved as Theorem 4 of \cite{StromNoteOnCofibrations} that fibrations have the covering homotopy extension property with respect to closed cofibrations.
-In Theorem 2.1 of \cite{HastingsFibrationsOfCompactlyGeneratedSpaces} Hastings proved that in the category of compactly generated Hausdorff spaces fibrations have the covering homotopy extension property with respect to arbitrary cofibrations.
-Related theorems go back to around 1960 if not further.
+In the category of topological spaces, Str{\o}m proved as Theorem 4 of \cite{StromNoteOnCofibrations} that fibrations have the covering homotopy extension property with respect to closed cofibrations.
+In Theorem 2.1 of \cite{HastingsFibrationsOfCompactlyGeneratedSpaces}, Hastings proved that in the category of compactly generated Hausdorff spaces, fibrations have the covering homotopy extension property with respect to arbitrary cofibrations.
+Related theorems go back to around 1960, if not further.